vickeyshetty/CP-Ansible-Sandbox/README.md

 ansible-playbook -i /ansible/inventories/custom-inventory.yml confluent.platform.all
 ```

+### Additional files

+Add additional files to the ansible control node by placing them in the `share` directory locally.
+These will be available in `/usr/share/cp-ansible-sandbox` in the ansible control node

 ### Accessing the control center

 Port 9021 is exposed locally as 9021 for the `control-center` container.
 If control-center is installed in the `control-center` container, it can be accessed locally in localhost:9021